knd/staking-docs/tezos/setup-tezos-baker-on-vultr-may-2020.md

 # If access granted, you will be inside the remote server command line.
 ```

+**Step 4: Create a sudo user for future remote access & running baking**

-* Once you are in the remote server, create a sudo user that you will gain remote access in the future and have priviledges to process baking.
+* Once you are in the remote server, create a sudo user that you will gain remote access in the future and have priviledges to run baking.
 [Click here for tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart). (eg. a sudo user named `baker`).
 This user will require a new password during creation.
 * You should NOT remotely access **root** user from now on.
 It's not recommended from security standpoint.
 * Once you have a sudo user (eg. `baker`), you can exit the remote server by `CTRL+D` or typing `exit` on server command line, and then test remote access again but this time using the newly created sudo user.